connexcs/docs/docs/customer/invoices.md

 # Invoice
-**Manage :material-menu-right: Customer :material-menu-right: [Customer Name] :material-menu-right: Invoice**
+**Management :material-menu-right: Customer :material-menu-right: [Customer Name] :material-menu-right: Invoice**

 ConnexCS allows for straightforward **Invoice** generation for all providers.
 The tool is another way to eliminate gaps in communication between providers and customers.